April 5, 2014

 Start Early and Follow Up

-Not just the 28th, of course, but the whole month of April is dedicated to the science, art, and culture of astronomy, so plan to take your hobby to the streets as often as you can.
-Club members need to “divide and conquer” their community on every corner.
+Plan your local pariticipation in the Global Star Party as soon as possible and before April!
 Get events scheduled and supported by your community’s science centers, planetariums, and science museums.
+Some astronomy clubs hold events in multiple locations within a city.
 Spearhead new ways of outreach to convalescent hospitals, rest homes, military bases, busy sections of town, and libraries.
 Be ready to accommodate handicapped visitors to your scopes, including those in wheel chairs.
-Be on top of your game with lectures, presentations, exhibits, telescope demonstrations, handouts, and star charts—and be ready to dazzle them with fun facts (not boring ones) about the objects you have captured in your eyepiece.
+Be on top of your game with lectures, presentations, exhibits, telescope demonstrations, handouts, and star charts—and be ready to dazzle them with fun facts about the objects you have captured in your eyepiece.

 Begin with the Sun

-You can build momentum by scheduling events not just in the evening but during the day as well.
-Spark interest in our number one star, the Sun, by planning an Astronomy Day at the park with picnic.
-And, of course, invite all your daytime guests to your Global Star Party in the evening.
+You can build momentum by scheduling events during the day.
+Spark interest in our number one star, the Sun.
+Then, party into the evening and enjoy the night sky.
 Contact your local observatory—they may be happy to work with you to have a big, all-day astronomy event on their grounds.

 Publicize Your Events

-But the public won’t know about your Global Star Party unless you get the word out.
-Local weekly newspapers are very receptive to running news items about events like this, and if you can give them a well-written story that has a catchy news angle in it, you may get not just a small announcement but a feature article.
+The public won’t know about your Global Star Party unless you get the word out.
+Local weekly newspapers are very receptive to running news items about events like this, and if you can give them a well-written story that has a catchy news angle in it, you may get a feature article.
 Also, if your city or town has a public radio station, they will likely be happy to announce your event—perhaps including an interview with you.
+You could also advertise online through social media, or post a notice on a public notice board.
+Also check with any (other) local amateur astronomy clubs as they would most likely love to be involved (or may be organising an event themselves).

 Use Your Creativity